scottyTwoskip/milestone-project-3/README.md

 ## Bugs

-Logout function only works after you refresh the page.
+Logout functionality only works after you refresh the page.

 ## Unfinished Functionality

 Sidebar has "bubbles" that are supposed to track the amount of workouts submitted for each category.
+Calendar should have a minimize function.
+Videos of suggested workout should be added to the bottom of the dashboard page.

 ## Contributing